- 1 Introduction to GPT-3

 Well, the current GPT-3 can produce texts.
 But inevitably, the output will just not be limited to text.
 In the future, who knows AI will give output in form of speech, or maybe in form of physics.
 You never know!

-GPT‑3 has already equalled a humans philosopher.
+GPT-3 has already equaled a human philosopher.
 This is not a small achievement.
 This is something that wipes off the window glasses to show us a clearer future with AI.

-Philosophers are hating GPT‑3, though; not gonna lie.
-Who would have thought that AI would be taking the jobs of a Philosopher before anything else.
+Philosophers are hating GPT-3, though; not gonna lie.
+Who would have thought that AI would be taking the job of a Philosopher before anything else?

 But jokes aside, we have to be responsible and careful while using GPT-3 and other forms of AI.
 We must not forget that technology is pulling us to the future and it is up to us what we do with it.